Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 • outbound traffic to TCP port 5566 and UDP port 50001

-If STA Collector and STA Agent are installed on the same Windows server, create Windows Firewall rules on the Windows server, to allow
+If STA Collector and STA Agent are installed on the same Windows server, create Windows Firewall rules on the Windows server to allow

-• inbound traffic to TCP port 5566, and UDP port 6677
+• inbound traffic to TCP port 5566 and UDP port 6677

 • outbound traffic to UDP port 6060

-h) Verify workstation poll method
+h) Verify the workstation poll method

-To troubleshoot wmi issue, please refer to
+To troubleshoot wmi issue, refer to

-7. Verify STAS is working
+7. Verify that STAS is working

 a) check STAS live users

-user1 re-logged on AD workstation 192.168.20.19 after STAS was setup
+user1 re-logged on AD workstation 192.168.20.19 after STAS was set up

 On STA collector, open STAS, go to Advanced > Show Live Users, there was the live user.